Last Updated on 23rd May 2026 by peppe8o

 The following questions will be asked (followed by my suggested answers):

-- Enter current password for root (enter for none): > root password in fresh installation is empty, so simply press ENTER key or use your root password
+Enter current password for root (enter for none): root password in fresh installation is empty, so con simply press the ENTER key (or input your root password if you already changed it)

 A useful tool to manage databases in LAMP servers is phpMyAdmin.
 It can be installed with the following terminal command: